 Instead, look for local meetup groups.
 There are a number of “Drone User Groups” around the country.
 Browse sites like Meetup.com or Facebook groups, using search words like “drone” and “[enter your city name]”, and there’s a good chance a local flying club will show up.

 When I first started flying drones, I joined the Los Angeles & Orange County Drone User Group, which is the local group where I was living at the time in Southern California.
-It was filled with wonderful, supportive people who taught me a lot — for free, no less!
+It was filled with wonderful, supportive people who taught me a lot out of the goodwill of their hearts!
 These days, there are dozens of groups in Southern California alone.
 Join the online versions of the meetup groups in your area, and for the ones that you connect with, attend their IRL events (when it’s safe to do so, thanks to COVID, of course)!

 Keep in mind that some groups may be less active than usual in light of the COVID-19 pandemic.

 Visit an AMA field